sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 If you'd like to generate a standalone `manifest` file from your signatures, you can do it like so:

 ```
-sourmash sig manifest <sigs> -o sigs.manifest.csv
+sourmash sig manifest <sigfile> -o sigfile.manifest.csv
 ```
-> Here, `sigs` can be any type of sourmash input, including a signature file or `pathlist`
+> Here, `sigfile` can be any type of sourmash input, including a signature file or `pathlist`

 ### Using "fromfiles"

+**Note: We no longer recommend using "fromfiles".
+Use zip files instead.**

 To prepare a **signature** fromfile from a database, first you need to split the database into individual files:
 ```